 The emergence of the new Omicron variant forced officials to delay the reopening of international travel by 2 weeks after health officials sought a pause to get more information about the strain, which appears to show milder symptoms than other coronavirus variants.

 Morrison told radio station 4BC about Australia reopening international borders, that they’re not going to live with this virus and not going to let it drag all of them to their previous conditions.
 He confirms that they’ve got the highest vaccination rates, so they can fight the thing without surrendering to it.
-He had been deemed a casual contact after attending an event last week along with a Covid-infected person, said he had been cleared to fly to Queensland after negative test results.
+He had been deemed a casual contact after attending an event last week along with a Covid-infected person, who said he had been cleared to fly to Queensland after negative test results.

 Australia has inoculated nearly 90% of people over the age of 16 with 2 doses and cut the waiting time for booster shots after the emergence of Omicron Australia cases.